-Masculinity is very important to most men.
-The hormone, testosterone, helps you keep that manly figure, sexual desire, and confidence.
+Masculinity and classic masculine characteristics are very important to many men.
+The hormone, testosterone, helps men keep that manly figure, sexual desire, and confidence.
 But, maintaining it gets harder over time since aging is inevitable.
-No wonder why men would resort to Testosterone Replacement Therapy (TRT)!
-Before you make the jump on the treatment, here’s a quick guide on the nature of TRT for you to know.
+As we age, testosterone naturally declines, and with that decline, we often see a decline in the traits that men have been accustomed to as men.
+It is no wonder why men would resort to Testosterone Replacement Therapy (TRT) as a medical treatment option for decreased testosterone.
+Before you make the jump on the treatment, here’s a quick guide on the nature of TRT.

 First, what is Testosterone?